-It is probably common knowledge now that increasingly mountain ecosystems are fragile, with the poor facing the brunt of shocks from hazards amidst climate changing conditions.
-The persistent loss of life and hard earned property means far a lot especially amongst the mountain poor communities.
-Yet multi-institutional humanitarian efforts have tirelessly endeavoured but not halted the problems.
-Hazards still occur threatening to reverse decades long achieved developments.
-The urgency for evidence-based solutions to deter such threats is thus un-disputable.
+It is probably common knowledge now that mountain ecosystems are increasingly fragile, with the poor facing the brunt of shocks from changing climate conditions.
+Multi-institutional humanitarian efforts have been made, but have not halted the problem; hazards still occur, threatening to reverse developments achieved over decades.
+The urgency for evidence-based solutions to deter such threats is thus indisputable.

-A beautifully coined project in the name of BREAD, a Partnership for Building Resilient Ecosystems and Livelihoods to climate change and Disaster risks in Uganda, hopes to make a difference in the thinking of how to address the hazard or disaster challenges faced by mountain communities.
-A multi-disciplinary team of researchers from Universities in the north (Lund and Upsala in Sweden) and south (Makerere and Gulu in Uganda) secured a five-year (2015-2020) funding from SIDA largely to strengthen institutional capacity and preparedness in tackling eminent hazards and disasters.
+A project – beautifully coined BREAD, or the Partnership for Building Resilient Ecosystems and Livelihoods to Climate Change and Disaster Risks in Uganda – hopes to make a difference in the thinking in terms of how to address the hazard or disaster challenges faced by mountain communities.
+A multi-disciplinary team of researchers from Universities in the north (Lund and Upsala in Sweden) and south (Makerere and Gulu in Uganda) secured five year (2015-2020) funding from SIDA, with the goal largely to strengthen institutional capacity and preparedness in tackling hazards and disasters.

-Three PhD students, recruited from the participating institutions in the south, are pursuing research on floods and urban resilience to climate change impacts in Mt.
+Three PhD students, recruited from the participating institutions in the south, are pursuing research on floods and urban resilience to climate change impacts in the Mt.
 Elgon region.
-Small grants were also extended to the junior and senior staff who are working on diverse weather/climate disaster related issues in other hot spot areas of South western highlands.
-As well two post docs have received support to implement their research on vulnerability and climate modeling in south western highlands of Uganda.
+Small grants were also extended to junior and senior staff working on diverse weather/climate disaster related issues in other hot spot areas of the south western highlands.
+Two post docs have also received support to implement their research on vulnerability and climate modeling in the south western highlands of Uganda.

-The team is working in collaboration with the local government technical staff and communities to generate data and knowledge production.
-It is hoped this will empower the local district staff in guiding others or making good decisions prior to, during times of or after a disaster.
+The team is working in collaboration with the local government technical staff and communities to generate data and knowledge.
+It is hoped this will empower the local district staff in guiding others or in making good decisions prior to, during, or after times of disaster.

-This post has been written by Dr Bob Nakileza, Senior Researcher at the College of Agriculture and Environmental Sciences of the Makerere University in Uganda.
+This post was written by Dr Bob Nakileza, Senior Researcher at the College of Agriculture and Environmental Sciences of the Makerere University in Uganda.